Final Credit Check Before Completion

 Your mortgage broker can also increase your chances of approval if you’ve requested any changes to your application since it was filed.
 For instance, the lender might be more thorough with their checks if you’ve increased the amount you want to borrow or asked to add another person to the application since the agreement in principle stage.

-Your broker will take the lead on the renegotiations and can advise you about whether these changes are likely to cause problems during the final credit checks.
+Your broker will lead the renegotiations and can advise you about whether these changes are likely to cause problems during the final credit checks.

 What to do if you’ve failed them

 Keep in mind that you could still have options.
-There might be grounds to appeal against the lender’s decision or a better deal out there with another mortgage lender.
+There might be grounds to appeal against the lender’s decision or a better deal with another mortgage lender.

 Following these steps can help you get things back on track as quickly as possible…

-• Find out why: It’s important to speak directly with the lender to establish exactly why they have reached this decision.
-Once you have this information you can take the appropriate steps to resolve this issue.
+• Find out why: It’s essential to speak directly with the lender to establish precisely why they have reached this decision.
+Once you have this information, you can take the appropriate steps to resolve this issue.

-• Don’t reapply straight away: The lender will likely have carried out a hard credit search during the final checks, so lodging another application so soon could negatively impact your credit file and set your plans back even further.
+• Don’t reapply immediately: The lender will likely have carried out a hard credit search during the final checks, so lodging another application so soon could negatively impact your credit file and set your plans back even further.

-• Get professional advice: Your application has hit a setback, so it’s vitally important that you do everything the right way from this point, and that means seeking advice from a professional who can guide you through the next steps.
-The right mortgage advisor could help you appeal against the lender’s decision to withdraw your application or find you an alternative lender who’s offering a better deal.
+• Get professional advice: Your application has hit a setback, so it’s vitally important that you do everything the right way from this point, and that means seeking advice from a professional who can guide you through the following steps.
+The right mortgage advisor could help you appeal against the lender’s decision to withdraw your application or find an alternative lender offering a better deal.

 Key takeaways from this guide